-Electricity is usually out of sight and out of mind because cables are conveniently hidden inside walls, switches and sockets.
+Electricity is usually out of sight and out of mind because cables are conveniently hidden inside walls, ceilings, loft spaces and floors, switches and sockets.
 So it's not surprising that we forget to check electrical installations for wear and tear.

 Faulty and ageing wiring is a major cause of electrical fires in the home.
-You can protect yourself by having regular checks carried out on the condition of your cables, switches, sockets and other accessories.
+You can protect yourself by having regular checks in the form of an Electrical Installation Condition Report (EICR) carried out on the condition of your cables, switches, sockets and other accessories.